Clinical Psychology and Consultation

 She performs individual, couples and family therapy, using an eclectic and holistic approach, with interventions suited to the particular issues presented.
 Her theoretical stance is a combination of humanistic existentialism and family systems within a recovery model.

-In addition, Dr. Weedn maintains five weekly therapy groups: three women’s groups and two mixed groups of seven to eight members each.
+In addition, Dr. Weedn maintains three weekly therapy groups: two women’s groups and one mixed group of seven to eight members each.
 She consults to family businesses and is available for staff development and retreats.
 Upon request, Dr. Weedn designs and implements private retreats for individuals and couples.

 She maintains American Psychological Association certification in the treatment of alcoholism and other chemical dependencies.
 She is available for assessment in this regard and makes frequent referrals to appropriate treatment facilities, as needed.

-Dr. Weedn’s forensic work includes serving as an evaluator and an expert witness in child custody cases, cases of child welfare and dependency, sexual abuse, psychological effects of medical malpractice, fitness for duty, criminal cases, and referrals from county and state agencies.
+Dr. Weedn’s forensic work includes testimony in cases of child welfare and dependency, sexual abuse, psychological effects of medical malpractice, and referrals from county and state agencies.

 She accepts referrals from other mental health professionals for testing of their patients for use in treatment planning.

 Dr. Weedn has had an abiding interest since childhood in matters of the Spirit.
 Her desire to broaden her view of the many ways people make contact with the Divine has led her from her Presbyterian roots to a study of the spiritual practices of many indigenous groups worldwide, and many faiths.

 Her retreats and trainings are designed to assist people in finding and waking their own spiritual path with an eye to the practicalities of modern life.